Yi Ŭibang

-Yi Ŭibang (1121 –January 12, 1175 (Note: In the Korean calendar (lunisolar), he died on the 18th day of the 12th Lunar month of the 4th year of Myeongjong's reign (1174).)) was a military ruler of Korea during the Goryeo period.
+Yi Ŭibang (1121 – January 12, 1175 (Note: In the Korean calendar (lunisolar), he died on the 18th day of the 12th Lunar month of the 4th year of Myeongjong's reign (1174).)) was a military ruler of Korea during the Goryeo period.
 He was one of many military dictators of Goryeo in the aftermath of the 1170 warrior rebellion.

 Early life

 Yi Ŭibang’s ancestral home (bongwan) was Jeonju.
 In the late reign of King Uijong, while holding the junior 8th-rank post of san-won (an honorary, non-executive rank), he served as gyeonnyong haengsu (chief of the royal bodyguard unit “Leading the Dragon”).

 Mushin Revolt

 In August 1170 (Uijong 24th year), he joined the Goryeo warrior rebellion, which occurred in defiance against the typically minister ruled Korea.
-Primary leaders of this rebellion was Chŏng Chung-bu and Yi Ko who found that warrior-class treatment was truly unfair and planned a coup d'état to establish a warrior government.
+Primary leaders of this rebellion was Chŏng Chungbu and Yi Ko who found that warrior-class treatment was truly unfair and planned a coup d'état to establish a warrior government.

 At this time, tensions ran high between the civil officials (munsin) and the military officers (musin) in Goryeo.
 Although the official rank system was the same for both up to the 3rd rank, the highest positions—those of jaechu (chief ministers)—were reserved exclusively for civil officials.
 Civil servants, especially those who had passed the state examinations, enjoyed far higher social prestige and privileges.

 Goryeo’s civil governance (munch'i) made this arrangement seem reasonable, but in practice, it led to some civil officials openly belittling and insulting military officers.
 King Uijong’s indulgence in pleasure with his civil-official favorites only deepened resentment.
 Meanwhile, the common soldiers lived in poverty.
 The coup was thus the product of a mix of political, social, and economic grievances.

 Before the coup, Yi Ŭibang and Yi Ko are said to have approached other military officers to plan a revolt.
 Records in the Goryeosa tell how, in August 1170, while King Uijong was on an outing drinking and composing poetry with civil officials, his escorting soldiers grew hungry and resentful.
 Yi Ŭibang and Yi Ko used this moment to enlist Chŏng Chungbu in their plot.

 Not long after, on the king’s return journey, the royal party stopped at Bohyeonwon outside Gaegyeong.
 Here, Yi Ŭibang and the others finally drew their swords.
 They had already assembled the Sungeom-gun (Patrolling Army) and moved to arrest and execute the king’s close civil aides.
 The Goryeosa describes corpses piled “like mountains,” attesting to the bloodshed.